Mott's law for the v.r.h. random resistor network and for Mott's random walk: Introduction

 The original derivation of the laws \eqref{mottino} and \eqref{mottino1} is rather heuristic.
 More robust arguments have been proposed in the Physics literature (see \cite{AHL,Po,POF,Sa,SE}), in particular for the case $d\geq 2$.
 Rigorous bounds in agreement with \eqref{mottino} and \eqref{mottino1} have beed derived in \cite{CF1,Fhom2,FM,FSS} (see Section~\ref{sec_mott_rw}).
 The characterization of the constant $\k$ was an open problem, even at heuristic level (see \cite[Chapter~5]{POF}).

-Let us describe our main contributions.
-First of all we point out that, by means of homogenization theory, under very general assumptions in \cite{Fhom2} we proved that the conductivity matrix $\s(\b)$ of the MA random resistor network equals the asymptotic diffusion matrix $D(\b)$ of Mott's random walk times the intensity $\rho$ of the SSP (i.e. the mean impurity density).
+\rot{Let us describe our main contributions presented in Sections~\ref{MR_PPP} and~\ref{MR_univ}: Theorem~\ref{teo1}, Corollary~\ref{luna}, Theorem~\ref{parataUB}, Theorem~\ref{parataLB}, Corollary~\ref{immenso} and Theorems~\ref{paradiso}, \ref{supersanto}, \ref{santantonio}.} First of all we point out that, by means of homogenization theory, under very general assumptions in \cite{Fhom2} we proved that the conductivity matrix $\s(\b)$ of the v.r.h. random resistor network equals the asymptotic diffusion matrix $D(\b)$ of Mott's random walk times the intensity $\rho$ of the SSP (i.e. the mean impurity density).
 Hence, all results presented below for $\s(\b)$ hold also for $D(\b)$.
+At cost of a rescaling but w.l.o.g., in \eqref{condu} we can take $\g=2$ and we can replace $\b/2$ by $\b$, hence in the rest $c_{x,y}:=\exp\{ - |x-y| -\b ( |E_x|+ |E_y|+ |E_x-E_y|) \}$.